Instructional Video Productions and Sales

 I installed a kit with the slim ballasts on a friend's bike, and it is another way to go, if you don't mind the cost.

 The new kits like mine and my friend's kits, do not need any additional wiring.
 You simply unplug the stock bulb, plug the HID kit to the stock plug, and you have light!
 No need for any more wiring, tank removal, or relays.
 In fact, though my pics show it, you don't even need to remove the beak or instrument pannel.
-I just did it because I filmed it for my completed Accessories DVD!
+I just did it because I filmed it for my Accessories DVD!

 Here is the slim one, Next to my fat one.